This comprehensive educational post collects the basics of thyroid hormone, transport and conversion.

 - In illness, a specific damaged tissue and often the entire body goes through an initial phase of thyroid hormone inactivation, when D3 is overactive in “dumping” T3 (inactivation, degradation, catabolism).
 T3 loss is believed to be protective in this phase, and the main result is to lower metabolic rate and energy expenditure.
 Global T3 loss in blood is more severe when the cardiovascular system, liver, or kidneys are damaged.

 - In the later phase of recovery, the body and damaged organ must replace T3.
-This occurs globally by synthesizing more hormone in the thyroid gland to replace T3 loss in bloodstream, and by boosting conversion from T4 into T3 in tissues.
+The first sign of recovery is the rise of TSH concentration.
+As TSH rises within range and sometimes eventually above range, it stimulates more T3 synthesis in the thyroid gland to boost T3 levels in bloodstream.
+Eventually, as DIO3 expression reduces, TSH is capable of boosting conversion from T4 into T3 in tissues.
 If this phase does not occur at the right time and at a proper rate, the body can undergo a crisis of T3 hormone supply that can worsen or sustain illness.

 - The depth of low T3 and duration of low T3 is a significant predictor of death rate in critical illness and in elderly or frail individuals.
 Higher concurrent FT4 levels during low FT3 can actually worsen the risk of death.
 (See our review of Ataoglu et al, 2018)